Please rotate, it'll work better.

 This hit a wall of criticism for ‘exploiting’ the fictional situation of a child who has lost his father, McDonald’s withdrew it in the face of the controversy.
 I take a different view – that emotion is a legitimate tool of advertising, and that representing something real and poignant is a higher form of this.
 It’s tricky – it could be crass.
 But it isn’t here – it is really well done.
 If I was an advocate for a child bereavement charity, I would be very happy to see this run.

-The Ideas Lab examines what makes effective (or ineffective) communications in the fields of causes, charities and social-impact businesses.
+Hope is a marketing, creative and branding agency for charities and other social-purpose organisations.
+The Ideas Lab examines what makes effective (or ineffective) communications for these causes, charities and social-impact businesses.

 Michael Isaacs